 There are a number of ways of answering this question, and the adjectives that you choose to use need to show a balanced but flexible approach.
 The question will expect you to have reflected on your leadership abilities and to be reasonably self aware.

-Good Answer: Clear, succinct and back up by examples to show what you mean.
+Good Answer: Clear, succinct and back up with examples to show what you mean.

 Poor Answer: Vague, meandering and somewhat indecisive.
 It is better to have an inappropriate style than not have one at all.
-A lack of examples will also be considered weak.
+Lack of examples will also be considered weak.

 How would you go about leading a team member who seemed not to be producing the work they needed to?
 Can you give an example of a time when you have had to do so?